Hyundai Creta: India

 Hyundai unveiled the second generation Creta in India in February 2020, and was launched to the market in March 2020.
-The Indian-made Creta (codename: SU2i) is a slightly modified version of on the Hyundai ix25 sold in China, with the main visual difference at the exterior being the design of the front grille.
+The Indian-made Creta (codename: SU2i) is a slightly modified version of the Hyundai ix25 sold in China, with the main visual difference at the exterior being the design of the front grille.
 It is exported to 85 countries across Africa, Middle East, and Latin America.

 The Creta for the Indian market is offered with three engine options, 1.5-litre petrol producing 115 PS and develops 144 Nm of torque and a 1.5-litre diesel engine with 115 PS and 250 Nm of torque as well as 1.4-litre turbocharged petrol 140 PS and 242 Nm of torque.

 In April 2022, the iMT gearbox option was released alongside the Knight Edition variant.

 The facelifted Creta was released on 16 January 2024.
 It features a redesigned front and rear fascia with full-width LED light bar headlights and taillights.
 The interior gets a larger 10.25-inch touchscreen.
 The updated Creta has an option of Level 2 advanced driver-assistance system (ADAS) with 19 functions.

 The Creta N Line sports trim was released on 11 March 2024.